bforsbe/OccuPy/docs/Troubleshooting/chimX_trbl.md

 </p>
 </div>

+### This warning is ok to ignore if...

+1. **If you are just estimating relative resolution**, then the solvent model and confidence are not used.
+You can then safely ignore the warning and hide it from view in the chimeraX model list.

+2. If you are estimating occupancies **without modification**, then the solvent model and confidence are not used.
+You can then safely ignore the warning and hide it from view in the chimeraX model list.

-**Do I need to care?**
+### You need to fix the situation if...

-1. If you intend to modify the map based on the estimated occupancy, or use the confidence map for anything, this warning is very serious.
+**If you intend to modify the map** based on the estimated occupancy, or use the confidence map for anything, this warning is very serious.
 A bad solvent model leads to low confidence.
 OccuPy does not permit modification with low confidence over solvent, because it aims to avoid amplifying "false" things within solvent.

-2. If you are just estimating realtive resolution, then you can ignore the warning.
-Just hide it from view in the chimeraX model list.

-3. If you are estimating occupancies without modification, you can also ignore the warning.
+<br><br>
+Please consult the <a href="../Tutorials/case/modification">tutorial on map modification</a> to fix the situation.